metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

 	This setting basically says how long this vacation may be and still be allowed to log in because of his user agent.

-9. Username release duration by user agent

-	allowReleasedUserOnAgentFor

-	For how long a username will remain released per IP address.
-Values like "3 minutes", "12 hours", "5 years" are allowed.

-	If a user logs in frequently this will frequently produce new releases.
-This allows the user to log in from the same user agent even if his username is under constant attack, as long as the attacks do not come from with the same user agent string.
-However, he may take a vacation and not log in for some weeks or so.
-This setting basically says how long this vacation may be and still be allowed to log in because of his user agent.

-10. User agent distinction length

-	distinctiveAgentMinLength

-	The users browser may pass a short user agent string or none at all.
-	User agent strings that are shorter then the number of characters set here will not qualify for username release by user agent.

 Notes

-- releasing is possible for a username in general, an IP address in general, or for the combination of a username with an user agent/ip address
+- releasing is possible for a username in general, an IP address in general, or for the combination of a username with an ip address